TheJacksonLaboratory/wild_AD_mic_scRNA/README.md

 # scRNA-seq on microglia from wild-derived Alzheimer's mouse model

 ## Publication, data and shiny app
-This github site stores all the scripts to reproduce the analysis in for our paper published in Cell Reports: https://doi.org/10.1016/j.celrep.2021.108739
+This github site stores all the scripts to reproduce the analysis in our paper published in Cell Reports: https://doi.org/10.1016/j.celrep.2021.108739

 All the raw data, processed data and analysis data (the Seurat object) have been submitted to AD Knowledge Portal (http://adknowledgeportal.synapse.org).
 All the contents can be found at: https://doi.org/10.7303/syn23763409